data61/PSL/PaMpeR/README.md

 # List of assertions

-## Assertions about existence of objects (rules) in the proof state
+## Assertions about the existence of objects (rules) in the proof state

 - [x] 1. local assumption